UMCUGenetics/Crossomics/src_Metabolite_mapper/README.txt

 This repository is for all necessary Crossomics Metabolite Mapper scripts.
 The data used and the mock genes are in the parent folders (Crossomics/Data and Crossomics/Results, the latter for the mock genes).
 Intensity values for the different metabolomics projects can be found on the Metab (Y:) drive, but I copy them to my Crossomics/Data.

+Important note on creating mock gene sets (see OTHER SCRIPTS)

 HOW TO USE: